wyy01011/Numeria/README.md

 This project is an AI-powered math tutor that generates grade-specific math questions based on a given Grade, Country and Curriculum.
 It uses the **DeepSeek API** and **LangChain** to generate questions and answers dynamically.

+Through Numeria, your children are getting knowledge tailored for them.
+Through Numeria, there is a space for your children to learn through play.
+**Through Numeria, find your treasures.**

 We have 3 stages of our project:
   1) Setting up environment and make a ChatBot:
      - we have used DeepSeek API and other libraries like langchain , langchain-groq we have created a ChatBot.We are targeting children from grade 1 to 5 and across all countries and they can provide their curriculum and ChatBot will ask three questions.

-  2) Deploy ChatBot using Streamlit:
+  2) Deploy ChatBot using Cloudflare:
-     - We are using Streamlit for deployment.
+     - We are using Cloudflare for deployment.

   3) User Interface: